 A Giant Robot?

 Other attractions include restaurants and shops such as the Big Easy Diner, Notes Coffee Shop, Sticks 'n' Sushi, and Bespoke Cycling underneath.

 The Giant Robot is worthy of special mention: found at the east end of the Roof Garden, this large space houses a number of street-food stalls (including those selling tacos, bao buns, steak and chips and chicken wings) and converts into a club in the evening.
 There is a large pleasant eating area stocked with the latest magazines and papers.

 Film buffs should also try the Everyman cinema, found on the lower levels of Crossrail Place.
 This is cinema in style, complete with armchairs, sofas and drinks delivered to your comfy seat.

-The Museum’s galleries are arranged by chronological order, starting with Thames Highway, which explores London’s status as a port from the arrival of the Romans in 43 AD to medieval times.
+Housed in an early 19th century sugar warehouse, the Museum’s galleries are arranged by chronological order.
+They start with the Thames Highway, which explores London’s status as a port from the arrival of the Romans in 43 AD to medieval times.

 Next comes Trade Expansion and Legal Quay, charting the formation of the British Empire’s great trading companies, in particular the East India Company, and the quays established by Queen Elizabeth I in the 16th century for the collection of customs duties.